 We know that many people are particularly concerned that they will not be able to apply for a parking permit straight away because they have an older or shared drive or garage, designed in the 1920s or 1930s, that cannot possibly accommodate a modern car off street.
 This issue really needs to be cleared up.
 We have prepared a draft policy that we say should apply to all older drives and garages that do not meet minimum standards of accessibility.
 Where this is the case, we say that residents should get a permit in the first round of any scheme.

 What does the SAPC recommend?

-We very much hope that the final scheme can include a creative design-based approach, providing solutions to address local needs.
-With this in mind, our recommendation to local residents is as follows:
+We very much hope that the Traffic Regulation Order (TRO) that the Council has now agreed to prepare to underpin the final scheme can include a creative design-based approach, providing solutions to address local needs.
+With this in mind, our recommendation to Councillors and Officers is as follows:

-Review out recommendations to the Council before you vote;
+Review our recommendations to the Council before you finalise the scheme design; and

-Ask them to revise the scheme to take the issues that we have raised into account..
+Take the issues that we have raised into account.

-We hope that we have provided the information you need to make your decision about how to vote in by 14 August.
+We hope that we have provided the information that Councillors and Officers need to ensure a responsive scheme design.
 We will update this article if any more information emerges from the Council.